-Leicester City v Manchester United
+Man Utd ruin Leicester's homecoming

 Post update

-Lucy Staniforth (Manchester United Women) wins a free kick on the right wing.
+Aoife Mannion (Manchester United Women) wins a free kick in the defensive half.

 Post update

-Foul by Sam Tierney (Leicester City Women).
+Foul by Natasha Flint (Leicester City Women).

-Attempt missed.
-Kirsty Hanson (Manchester United Women) left footed shot from the centre of the box is close, but misses to the right.
-Assisted by Ella Toone.
+- Twelve hours with the President: How America's leadership grappled with the events of 9/11

-Attempt blocked.
-Lucy Staniforth (Manchester United Women) right footed shot from outside the box is blocked.
-Assisted by Ella Toone.
+- Loathed or adored but never ignored: The definitive story of Cristiano Ronaldo is streaming now